vesoft-inc/nebula-operator/doc/user/custom_config.md

 ...
 ```

-Afterwards, the custom flags  _enable_authorize_, _auth_type_ and _foo_ will be configured and overwritten by configmap.
+Afterward, the custom flags  _enable_authorize_, _auth_type_ and _foo_ will be configured and overwritten by configmap.

 ### Dynamic runtime flags

-This a dynamic runtime flags table, if all the flags in the filed `config` are in this table,
-the pod rolling update will not be triggered after you apply updates, and it will take effect in time.
+This a dynamic runtime flags table, the pod rolling update will not be triggered after you apply updates in the scenarios below:
+- All the flags in the filed `config` are in this table
+- The flag last updated is in this table

 | Flag                                          | Description                                                                                                                               | Default                                                                                                 |
 |:----------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------------------------------------------|